EvandroMonteiro/ecommerce-realtime/annotation.md

 # grant all privileges on ecommerce_realtime.* to 'learn'@'localhost';
 # flush privileges;

-parei no video 5 - 6.
-Autenticação do Sistema
+parei no video 1 - 9.
+Users Controller